Syllabus for Feminist Philosophy, Fall 2007

 There will be five units in the course, covering different varieties of philosophical approaches to and bases for feminism (see the list below).
 A unit outline will be distributed via the course website with the schedule of readings and assignments for each unit.
 A more detailed overall schedule is available on-line and each unit schedule will be distributed in class at the start of that unit.

-Weeks 1-3 Part One: Women and Feminism in Philosophy: An Overview
+Weeks 1-3 Part One: Feminism, Canons, and Methods in Philosophy:

 Weeks 4-6 Part Two: Liberal Feminism and Equality